 In the meantime, in 1859, the city celebrated the arrival of Garibaldi and its annexation to Italy - a prelude to the urban revolution that would confer to the main city its modern day layout (for example, piazza Cavour was created in 1872 after the reclamation of the old harbour).
 Transportation also played a vital role in the history of the territory’s evolution, prompted by the technological innovations to which Volta had given the first formidable impetus.
 The funicular (considered a prolongation of the North Milan Railways) was inaugurated in 1894 and the first international Voltian exhibition took place in 1899.
 In 1913, the most important worldwide seaplane competition (from which the future Aero Club would derive ) was organized, while the first steamboat had been launched in 1826, not to mention the renowned postillion of S. Gotthard, that directly connected German Switzerland, Lucerne and Zurich.
 Lastly, the futuristic monuments erected by Giuseppe Terragni and Antonio S.Elia rendered the city the major center for Italian Rationalism

 Today the city is only a pale reflection of its former glories.
 After its secession from Varese (1927) and Lecco (1992), Como has progressively lost its political prominence with respect to the nearby towns.
 Its infrastructures are the same as those of the 60s and town planning still lacks a proper definition.
 The decline of the silk industry has shifted the barycentre of its economy towards small enterprises and tourism, thanks to its natural environment of worldwide renown, but remains concealed and mostly hidden behind a tendentially closed mentality.
-Such contradiction is well representative of the character of the Larian inhabitants and of the lake itself, still today an uncontaminated natural habitat but shamefully threatened by a cancer called property speculation.
+Such contradiction is well representative of the character of the Larian inhabitants.

 March 1159: the bishop of Como, Ardizzone celebrates the arrival of the German emperor, Frederick Barbarossa, ally of the Como army during the wars against Milan and the other Communes of Northern Italy.
 Como adhered to the Lombard League in a second moment, but then submitted to Barbarossa in 1174.